lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 and save your data in that folder, you can keep the data even if the compute session is terminated.
 Data preserved in the storage folder can also be reused by re-mounting it when creating another compute session.
-For the information on how to mount a folder and run a compute session, see :ref:`Mounting Folders to a Compute Session <session-with-mounts>`.
+For the information on how to mount a folder and run a compute session, see :ref:`Mounting Folders to a Compute Session<session-mounts>`.

 Now a new compute session is created in the RUNNING tab.